 A Small Moment of Growing Up

-In the middle of all that, something significant happened—Isabella went to a friend's house without me for the first time.
-Grandma met the friend's dad halfway, and Isabella went off to play with Brandon and their friend.
+In the middle of all that, something significant happened—My daughter went to a friend's house without me for the first time.
+Another adult helped with the handoff, and my daughter went off to play with my son and their friend.

 It was a small thing.
 And also not small at all.